 Various studies suggest that ‘remote working’ will foster a new dynamic in productivity and decision making driven by small, self-organised teams free to act independently in pursuit of their dedicated project goals.
 It’s no surprise that many major employers have been looking to offload the expense of large, company-owned workspaces.

 But that is only part of the picture.
 To retain employees, or bring on new ones, employers will also need to be mindful of two key factors – one, that not everybody, especially younger professionals, has a home set-up that allows for a positive working environment, either in terms of space or being free from disruption.
 Having the option to go somewhere away from the home to work may prove critical to these employees’ function.

 Secondly, lockdown has been a reminder for many of what they like about work – the structure of routine, a place to go that isn’t home (because not everybody’s home life is idyllic) and real life human interaction.
 Our survey has shown that a collaborative working environment that allows such interaction is a reason for 75% of those surveyed to feel happier at work.

-Work spaces have always had their trends – from cubicles to open plan offices and back again, via ‘break-out’ spaces.
+Work spaces have always had their trends – from cubicles to open plan offices (which you can also find in our Shoreditch office space) and back again, via ‘break-out’ spaces.
 But the profound experiment in working practices afforded by the pandemic – or, rather, forced by it – means that flexibility for many types of work will in the future likely entail both virtual and physical workspaces.
 Google is just one such company now switching to a model of multiple multi-purpose offices.